MycroftAI/documentation/docs/skill-development/integration-testing/introduction.md

 ---
 description: >-
-  Ensure your Skill works as expected when it is running inside Mycroft along with all the default Skills.
+  Integration testing ensures your Skill works as expected when it is running inside Mycroft in a realistic environment alongside other Skills.
 ---

 # Integration Testing